 Does the organization suffer from database bloat?
 Stovepipe ETL?
 A complex web of data pipelines trying to serve the needs of 1,000s of databases is an ugly mess that needs to be addressed ASAP!

 Just-In-Time (JIT) Data Processing and Total DATA Quality Management (TDQM)

 Let’s consider a real-world example: The marketing team wants to identify which of their customers might be most receptive to purchasing a new product.
 In short, the marketing team needs to make a data driven decision and therefore a new demand is placed on the data processing team.

-The old approach: someone from the marketing team creates a formal data request to the IT team often in the form of a helpdesk ticket.
+The old approach: someone from the marketing team makes a formal data request to the IT team.
 Weeks or months pass and the request is eventually fulfilled.
-Due to this delay, the organization suffers from the inability to make timely decisions.
+The organization suffers from the inability to make timely decisions.
 Data quality problems are discovered way too late.